holukas/configs/README.md

 ## filegroups folder

-- Generalized, the hierarchy is:
+- In general, the hierarchy is:
     - `configs` > `filegroups` > `<datatype>` > `<site>` > `<filegroup>` > `<filetype>`
     - `filegroups` ... name of the folder in the repo
     - `<datatype>` ... `raw` or `processing`